Inconsistent Behaviour of Mk2 Fuselage Textures

 and that the mirroring takes effect based on part-orientation rather than the role of a part in a mirrored pair.

 Ideal behavior would be to have the texture-mirroring apply only the surface-attached parts, only in mirror symmetry, and to only one part in each mirror-symmetry-placed pair.

-#11 Updated by [email protected] 12 months ago
+#11 Updated by [email protected] about 1 year ago

 I suggest making those 5 mk2 fuel tanks, the ones with different paint patterns on their tops than their bottoms, connect like the mk2-mk3 adapters that are also top/bottom asymmetric.

 %node_attach = 0,0,0.75, 0,0,-1, 1

 but when you load them in the SPH the paint on those tanks for which the mirroring worked correctly will be wrong,

 until you remove and re-attach those tanks.